genomic-medicine-sweden/Twist_Solid/docs/run_on_restricted_system_env.md

 ---

 # Files/Folders
-The following file/folders have been create and need to be moved to your server:
+The following file/folders have been created and need to be moved to your server:

 1. file: design_and_ref_files.tar.gz
 2. file Twist_Solid_{TAG_OR_BRANCH}.tar.gz